shtefanilie/react-native-age-signals/README.md

 cd ios && pod install
 ```

-No entitlements needed. `DeclaredAgeRange` is part of StoreKit.
+No entitlements needed.
+The `DeclaredAgeRange` framework is weak-linked automatically.

 ### Android